12 Best Rides at Universal Studios Florida (Prioritize These)

 Race Through New York is another fun simulator ride (photo by Daniel Munson/HeyOrlando.com)

-7. Race Through New York Starring Jimmy Fallon
+6. Race Through New York Starring Jimmy Fallon

 Honestly, this is a fun motion simulator ride.
-It starts out as if you’re on the set of the show, and you take a simulation ride with Jimmy through the studio, into the city and even get to “soar” above it.
+It starts as if you’re on the set of the show, and you take a simulation ride with Jimmy through the studio, into the city and even get to “soar” above it.
+Even though Universal relies quite a bit on simulators, I do enjoy this one.

-8. Illumination’s Villain-Con Minion Blast
+7. Illumination’s Villain-Con Minion Blast

+Take Men in Black, remove the ride vehicle and you’re close to this Minions-themed attraction in Minions Land.
+Is it my favorite ride?
+No. But it is likely the most popular ride in the park among kids, and I’m glad it’s there.
 Universal Orlando needs more and varying experiences.
 Sure, it’s a lot like the Men in Black ride, and it’s another ride full of screens, but it is different from the norm and the Minions seem to be among Universal’s more enduring pieces of IP.
-I’m glad to see them doubling down.

-9. Despicable Me: Minion Mayhem
+8. Despicable Me: Minion Mayhem

 Here is another pretty basic motion simulator ride that’s fun chiefly because the Minions are fun and funny.
+The minions do more of the heavy lifting on this kid-friendly ride.

 The Simpsons Ride Universal